 Even if you ignore the sexual assault and racist moments of this film – and I’m certainly not suggesting you should – it is just a flawed movie from top to bottom.
 The acting is good to be fair, but the plot of the film is just nonsense.

-Breakin’ Review
+Breakin’

 While Sixteen Candles has gone on to be a cultural touchstone, it didn’t win the box office in ticket sales the weekend it came out.
 That honor went to Breakin’.

-Based on the documentary Breakin’ ‘n’ Entertin’, Cannon hired many of the subjects of that film to star in this break dancing movie.
+Based on the documentary Breakin’ ‘n’ Entertin’, Cannon hired many of the subjects of that film to star in this break-dancing movie.
 This led to the first acting job for Ice T who played “Rap Talker.”
 The part everyone dreams of.

 Breakin’ pretty much epitomizes the 1980s ‘we have to fight against the system!’ movie.
 The problem is, there really is no system keeping these kids down.
 Kelly (Lucinda Dickey) has a dance teacher (Ben Lokey) who keeps trying to sleep with her – actually, every man in the movie tries in some way – and she simply leaves his studio.
-Ozone (Adolfo ‘Shabba Doo’ Quiñones) and Turbo (Michael ‘Boogaloo Shrimp’ Chambers) have a rival dance crew that… is just a rival dance crew and really has nothing to do with being in their way.
+Ozone (Adolfo ‘Shabba Doo’ Quiñones) and Turbo (Michael ‘Boogaloo Shrimp’ Chambers) have a rival dance crew that… is just a rival dance crew and has nothing to do with being in their way.

 This movie is not good, but it does indeed come all the way back around to awesome in its own way.
+It’s certainly not a life-changing film, but its worth the watch.

 Your brain will rot a little bit, but it’s a perfect little time capsule of this time period, and we love it for that.